-Many objects can be moved from one location to another without restrictions by holding down the Ctrl key on your keyboard, or the Command key if you are working on a Mac computer.
+Many objects can be moved from one location to another without restrictions by holding down the Ctrl key on your keyboard if you are working on a Windows PC, or the Command key if you are working on a Mac.

 To move a free-standing object through other objects

-- Click once on an object such as a piece of furniture, a cabinet, or an appliance to select it and then release the mouse, leaving the selected item highlighted.
+- Using the Select Objects tool, click once on an object such as a piece of furniture, a cabinet, or an appliance to select it and then release the mouse, leaving the selected item highlighted.

-- Hold down the Ctrl/Command key on your keyboard and place your cursor over the Move edit handle at the center of the selected object.
+- With the object selected, hold down the Ctrl/Command key on your keyboard and place your cursor over the Move edit handle at the center of the selected object.

 - Click and drag the object to a new location.

-Notice that when you begin by pressing the Ctrl/Command key, you are able to move furniture and cabinets in any direction - as well as through other objects.
+Notice that you are able to move furniture and cabinets in any direction, as well as through other objects.

 - You can move multiple objects in this manner by following these steps:

-- With the Shift key selected, click additional objects to add them to the selection group.
+- Hold down the Shift key and click additional objects to add them to the selection group.